 - Effective Management

 - Market Competition

 When the organization reaches maturity, the level of sales stabilizes and growth slows down.
 This situation is due to the high level of competition and the saturation of the market.
 In the maturity stage, companies can also generate a good level of profits if they have a properly balanced product portfolio.
 The main task of the company is to maximize profits, which can be achieved by increasing job stability and management efficiency.
 All the company’s management resources are focused on internal effectiveness, establishing strict control over key processes.

 The company also takes a balanced approach to the development of its assortment: it controls costs in detail and optimizes the whole.
-The development is aimed at maintaining the product, not creating really risky innovations.
 As long as sales and profits are stable, the company makes no decision to change its course.
 The innovative potential of the company is declining and all new projects and solutions are not receiving the necessary support or funding.

 In this phase of the business life cycle, the company loses its competitiveness, sales, and profits decline.
 The lack of innovation reduces the profitability of the company.
 All solutions become very conservative.
 The company rejects any novelty and does not even take the minimal risk.
 The company enters a mode of austerity and cost reduction, it may begin to withdraw from the industry or move to the reactivation phase.

-The evolution stage of the organization occurs when the company understands that it loses competitive capacity.
-If a company has the strength and capabilities, it begins to fight for its existence and moves on to a strategy of business diversification, innovation and new acquisitions.
+The evolution stage of the organization occurs when the company understands that it has lost competitive capacity.
+If a company has the strength and capabilities, it begins to fight for its existence and moves on to a strategy of business diversification, innovation, and new acquisitions.

 The company no longer imitates the innovations of its competitors but begins to invest in the creation of completely original solutions.
 Often the management of the company is completely updated and working groups are created for the rapid modernization of internal processes.